breard-r/acmed/README.md

 On systems based on Debian/Ubuntu, you may need to install the `libssl-dev`, `build-essential` and `pkg-config` packages.

 On Alpine Linux, you may need to install the `openssl-dev` and `alpine-sdk` packages.
-Also, you should use the `rust` and `cargo` packages in the community repository: installing Rust using rustup will result in compilation errors.
+Since Alpine Linux 3.11 you can use the `rust` and `cargo` packages from the community repository.
+Older versions of Alpine Linux will require you to install Rust 1.44 or later using rustup.

 ```
 $ make